CraftTweaker/CraftTweaker-Documentation/docs/Mods/CompatSkills/Supports/Immersive_Engineering.md

 # Immersive Engineering

 ## Credits:
-Credits goes out to @Skysom for helping guide me through this and for allowing me to rework some of his code from MultiblockStages!
+Credits goes out to Skysom for helping guide me through this and for allowing me to rework some of his code from MultiblockStages!

 ## Explaination: